 The analyzing existing data (AED) step of the evaluation process should be completed to determine whether there is sufficient information to make an eligibility determination or if further information, such as formal assessments, is needed to make a determination.
-This review must be conducted by a group of individuals that include required members of an IEP Team.
+This review must be conducted by a group of individuals that include the required members of an IEP Team.

 - 1. Review existing evaluation data

-- Information provided by parent
+- Information provided by parents

 - Classroom-based observations (please see required form in APPENDIX and SharePoint)

 - Response to MTSS in the General Education setting

 - Information provided by teachers

 - Formal and informal assessments

-- 2. The IEP team should begin their review of the referral by analyzing as many of the following types of existing data as are available:
+- 2. The IEP team should begin their review of the referral by analyzing as many of the following types of existing data as are available (best practice is to use at least three data points):

 - Attendance

 - Behavior or Incident reports

 - Classroom observations (please see required form in APPENDIX and SharePoint)

 - Class work samples

 - Current grades

 - Discipline reports

 - Documentation of academic and behavior interventions

 - Evaluations and information provided by parents

 - Health records and medical reports

 - Report cards

 - Standardized test scores

-- 3. Identify the data that is needed to be determined
+- 3. Identify the data that needs to be determined

 - Category of disability

 - Present level of performance

 - Special education and related services

-- Modifications to allow child to meet IEP goals and participation in general education
+- Modifications to allow child to meet IEP goals and participate in general education

 - The student's progress

 - 4. Documentation of this review must include:

-The team conclusions/decisions

-The date the conclusions/decisions are finalized

-The names of individuals participating in the review

-Conclusion if additional assessments are needed
+- The team conclusions/decisions The date the conclusions/decisions are finalized The names of individuals participating in the review Conclusion if additional assessments are needed